cjimti/imti/content/post/2020-12-15-go-linear-algebra-02-matrices.md

 - Linear Algebra in Go
 ---

-This article covers **matrix fundamentals** in Go using the gonum library.
-We'll explore matrix creation, basic arithmetic operations, and common matrix manipulations.
+This article covers **matrix fundamentals** in Go using the gonum library: matrix creation, basic arithmetic operations, and common matrix manipulations.

 <!--more-->